Skip to content

 Chair: Marilyne Aalhus, Airdrie Regional Chamber of Commerce

-Vice Chair: Scott Robinson, Red Deer & District Chamber of Commerce
+Vice Chair: Dawn LeMaistre, Okotoks & District Chamber of Commerce

 Past Chair: Shelly Nichol, St. Albert and District Chamber of Commerce